cravingsleep/nvim/readme.md

 ### Tabs

 Tabs are made prettier with [barbar](https://github.com/romgrk/barbar.nvim).
-The only QoL change to the default settings are turning off animations.
+The only QoL change to the default settings is turning off the animations.

 See the [keymaps](./keymap.md#tabs)